What are the popular drinking traditions in Sweden involving vodka?

 Sweden has a very unique and diverse culture, and that includes the drinks they enjoy.
 While beer and aquavit are staples of the Swedish drinking scene, vodka is also popular, particularly in cocktails.
 Many of these vodka-based cocktails have become popular around the world, including some of the classic Swedish recipes.
 Here are some of the most popular Swedish cocktails involving vodka:

-See also What are the popular cocktails made with brandy?
+See also What are the best ways to store Calvados brandy?

 Black Russian: This cocktail is one of the oldest recipes still in use today.
 It consists of vodka, coffee liqueur, and a splash of cola or cream for sweetness.
 This is a smooth and sweet cocktail that can be enjoyed any time of year.